 - Zespri's mission to grow global sales revenue to \$4.5 billion by 2025 remains on track.
-This equates approximately to total sales of around 235 million trays, including 12-month supply based on current supply forecasts. - However, our current view is that further investment could support demand by 2029 of over 300 million trays, at sustainable returns, subject to production costs, and in the shorter-term potential demand of 243 million trays in 2025, should supply permit or yields improve. - Zespri's sales and marketing investment has created demand significantly ahead of forecast supply. - Kiwifruit remains an under-developed category, which means there is space to occupy and advantage to be gained through scale.
-This space also creates competitor risk. - Strong and sustained market returns are essential for all fruit groups to support and encourage the supply investment required to meet demand.
+This equates approximately to total sales of around 235 million trays, including 12-month supply based on current supply forecasts. - However, our current view is that further investment could support demand by 2030 of around 280 million trays, at sustainable returns, subject to production costs, and in the shorter-term potential demand of 241 million trays in 2025, should supply permit or yields improve. - Zespri's sales and marketing investment has created demand significantly ahead of forecast supply. - Kiwifruit remains an under-developed category, which means there is space to occupy and advantage to be gained through scale.
+This space also creates competitor risk. - Strong and sustained market returns are essential for all fruit groups to support and encourage the supply investment required to meet demand. - Steady market development enables sustainable growth in grower and shareholder returns.

-- Steady market development enables sustainable growth in grower and shareholder returns. - The plan assumes around 75 percent will be supplied from NZ and 25 percent from non-NZ locations. - The plan does not consider new varieties which could be either additive or substitutional. - Growth over the next 10 years will be driven by SunGold, with an increase in supply from New Zealand sustainable at around 8 -10 million trays per year.
-The Red commercialisation decision will be factored into future longer-term outlooks. - Supply of Green from New Zealand needs to be sustained at around 60 million trays for Zespri to have a balanced portfolio which may be challenging with increasing onorchard and post-harvest costs as labour rates increase.
-This will be reviewed at the end of each season. - Demand for Organic is a significant opportunity, with headspace to grow in most markets subject to the per hectare value being generated to offset yield and average size impacts.
+- · The plan assumes around 85 percent will be supplied from New Zealand and around 15 percent from non-NZ locations - The plan does not consider new varieties not yet commercialised which could be either additive or substitutional - · Growth over the next 10 years will be driven by SunGold Kiwifruit, with an increase in supply from New Zealand sustainable at around 8 -10 million trays per year and the onset of commercial volumes of Red in 2022, rising to an anticipated 15m trays by 2030.
+Red commercial volumes have been considered in our 10 year outlook and will continue to be included in future longer-term outlooks. - Supply of Green from New Zealand needs to be sustained at around 60 million trays for Zespri to have a balanced portfolio which may be challenging with increasing on orchard and post-harvest costs as labour rates increase. - Demand for Organic is a significant opportunity, with headspace to grow in most markets subject to the per hectare value being generated to offset yield and average size impacts.